jverdeyen/docker-compose-statsd-influxdb-grafana-php/README.md

 ### Create a Digital Ocean Droplet

 Create a new Digital Ocean Droplet and select the following application: `Docker 1.6.0 on 14.04`.
-I've tested it with a $80/mo Droplet as I'm only testing this for a few hours.
 Add your personal public ssh key for easy root access.

 Spin up the Droplet and login with ssh: